Dual Diagnosis Treatment Tuscaloosa, AL

 Northwest Alabama Mental Health Center Awakening Recovery - 50.6 miles from Tuscaloosa, AL

-Northwest Alabama Mental Health Center Awakening Recovery is a dual diagnosis treatment center in Jasper, Alabama that provides treatment for substance use and mental health disorders that include borderline personality disorder as well as bulimia.
+Northwest Alabama Mental Health Center Awakening Recovery is a dual-diagnosis treatment center in Jasper, Alabama that provides treatment services for substance use and mental health disorders that include phobias as well as antisocial personality disorder.

 Address: 593 Highway 78 West, Parkland Shopping Center, Jasper, AL 35501 in Walker County